Direct dark matter searches with the full data set of XMASS-I: WIMP search in XMASS-I fiducial volume analysis

 In the fits of the data to the sum of the dead PMT corrected BG-MC plus the simulated WIMP response of the detector for a specific WIMP mass in the energy range of 2--15~keV${_{ee}}$ for WIMPs we used the following $\chi^{2}$ definition:

-where $D_{i}$, $B_{ij}$, and $W_{i}$ are the number of events in the data, the BG estimate, and WIMP MC simulations, respectively. $i$ and $j$ enumerated the energy bin and the BG source in the BG-MC, respectively, with the latter following Table~\ref{tab:sysBG}.
-The variables $k$ and $l$ enumerated the different systematic errors in the BG estimate and WIMP MC simulations, respectively. ${\sigma(B_{stat})_{ij}}$ and ${\sigma(W_{stat})_{i}}$ are the statistical uncertainties in the BG estimate and the WIMP MC simulations, respectively. $\alpha$ scaled the WIMP MC contribution corresponding to the WIMP-nucleon cross section, while $\sigma(B_{RI})_{j}$, $\sigma(B_{sys})_{ijk}$, and $\sigma(W_{sys})_{i}$ are uncertainties in the amount of RI activities and systematic errors in the BG estimate (Table~\ref{tab:sysBG}) and the WIMP MC simulations, respectively. $p_{j}$, $q_{k}$, and $r_{l}$ are scale factors for the amount of RI activity, the systematic errors in the BG estimate, and the systematic errors in the WIMP MC simulations, respectively.
+where $D_{i}$, $B_{ij}$, and $W_{i}$ are the number of events in the data, the BG estimate, and WIMP MC simulations, respectively. $i$ enumerated the energy bins from 2 to 15~keV${_{ee}}$ (13 bins). $\alpha$ is free parameter in the fit and a scaling factor for the WIMP MC contribution corresponding to the WIMP-nucleon cross section.
+Therefore, the number of degrees of freedom (n.d.f.) for the fit was 12.
+The variable $j$ enumerated the BG sources (20 components) in the BG-MC~\cite{XMASS_FV}.
+The variables $k$ and $l$ enumerated the different systematic errors in the BG estimate (9 components) and WIMP MC simulations (4 components), respectively. ${\sigma(B_{stat})_{ij}}$ and ${\sigma(W_{stat})_{i}}$ are the statistical uncertainties in the BG estimate and the WIMP MC simulations, respectively. $\sigma(B_{RI})_{j}$, $\sigma(B_{sys})_{ijk}$, and $\sigma(W_{sys})_{i}$ are uncertainties in the amount of RI activities, systematic errors in the BG estimate (Table~\ref{tab:sysBG}) and the WIMP MC simulations, respectively. $p_{j}$, $q_{k}$, and $r_{l}$ are scale factors for the amount of RI activity, the systematic errors in the BG estimate, and the systematic errors in the WIMP MC simulations, respectively.
+They were varied with constraints from the pull term shown in the equation (5) in finding minimum chi-squared value.
+As shown in Table 1, the amount of the systematic errors in the BG estimate ($\sigma(B_{sys})_{ijk}$) is different between positive and negative in most cases.
+A positive value of $\sigma(B_{sys})_{ijk}$ is chosen if $q_{k} \geq 0$, on the other hand a negative value is chosen if $q_{k} < 0$.

 Signal efficiency is defined as the number of retained WIMP events after applying event selections divided by the number of WIMP events generated in the FV of the detector.
 Systematic uncertainties for signal spectrum prediction were evaluated as shown in Ref.~\cite{XMASS_FV}.
 The largest systematic error came from the uncertainty in the scintillation decay time of ${\rm 26.9^{+0.8}_{-1.2}\,ns}$ for NR, which had been updated to reflect the latest results from our ${\rm ^{252}Cf}$ neutron calibrations \cite{XMASS_neutron}.
 Since the Cherenkov cut affects some of the expected WIMP signal, the change in this decay time also changed the signal efficiency.
 Efficiencies of the WIMP signal after applying the standard, $R(T)$, and $R(PE)$ cuts, averaged over the energy ranges 2--5, 5--10, and 10--15${\rm\,keV_{ee}}$ were $12\,\%$, $32\,\%$, and $48\,\%$, respectively, for ${\rm 60\,GeV/c^{2}}$ WIMPs.
 The spectrum fit for these ${\rm 60\,GeV/c^{2}}$ WIMPs is shown in Fig.~\ref{fig:FV:FittingResults}.
 This best fit to our BG estimate plus signal model had a $\chi^{2}$ of 12.4 (n.d.f.=12) with a null WIMP contribution ($\alpha$=0).
 As the observed event distribution is thus consistent with our BG evaluation, a $90\%$ confidence level (CL) upper limit on the WIMP-nucleon cross section is calculated such that the integral of the probability density function $\exp(-\Delta\chi^{2}/2)$, where $\Delta\chi^{2}=\chi^2-\chi^2_{min}$, becomes $90\%$ of the total at the limiting cross-section.
 The red dotted line in this figure corresponds to the signal contribution at that $90\%$ CL upper limit for ${\rm 60\,GeV/c^{2}}$ WIMPs.